harperreed/harper.blog/content/post/2024-03-19-how-to-leica-like-a-noob.md

 {{< image src="/images/posts/photos-dj.jpg" caption="My friend DJ.
 Leica M11, Summilux 50mm.
 2023. ">}}

 Sometimes the photography hobby is less about photography and more about equipment.
-I try to make sure I have minimized my equipment acquisition addiction (EAA) and focused on shooting.
+I try to make sure I have minimized my gear acquisition syndrome ([GAS](https://www.theinspiredeye.net/cameras/gear-acquisition-syndrome/)) and focused on shooting.

 - Lenses.
 OMG.
 I have gone through a lot of lenses.
 I finally settled on shooting primarily with a [50m Summilux](https://en.wikipedia.org/wiki/Summilux).
 Through a bunch of experimentation I realized I like how 50mm works, how it looks, and how it frames.
 - I have never traveled with more than one lens.
 - Learning on a fast lens is a nightmare cuz the super shallow depth of field.
 When I first started out, I was hitting on 5% of my shots.
 VERY frustrating.
 Call Dan at Tamarkin and buy a vintage summicron.
 You will adore it, and you will have more fun. *Then* go for the fast af lens that costs a million dollars.
 - I don’t really use a camera bag.
 I typically put my camera in a pouch, and then in my tote, or backpack.
+I want it quickly accessible.
 	- I have always liked the [Artisan and Artist](https://aaa-tokyo.com) brand
     - I use their [lil travel pouch](https://aaa-tokyo.com/camera/camera-pouch/acam-75/) as the “wrapper” for my camera when it is in my bag.
 - Find a strap that you feel comfortable with
     - I use the "vintage" Leica goodies sling strap
     - My friends like [Cooph](https://store.cooph.com/en-us)
     - The [Artisan and Artist](https://aaa-tokyo.com) straps are nice too.
+    - I find the peak design straps a bit too clever.
 - I like the look and utility of the leather half cases
     - I use the [Arti di Mano](https://artedimano.com/Leicacases/?idx=291) from Korea.
 You can get it in many colors
     - It protects the camera and makes it look dope
+    - The leica brand one is "ok"
 - Ditch the lens cap, just get a nice filter and use that as a lens cap lol.
 I haven’t had my lens cap on my cameras since 2016.
 Never going back.
 - This stuff isn’t meant to sit on shelves.
 It is meant to be used and capture amazing beautiful things.
+- If you break your camera, Leica will repair it.
+Go out and break it!
 - If it is on a shelf, you should sell it or give it away.
 You can always buy it again later.